Tom Wolfe

 Although noticed, Wolfe was not always praised - critics included John Updike, Norman Mailer and John Irving.

 His first novel was the classic, 'The Bonfire of the Vanities', which was published in 1987.
 Like 'Bonfire' his other novels are considerable tomes.
 'A Man In Full' runs to 750 pages.
 Wolfe apparently took around a decade to complete it.
-Whilst the new novel 'I am Charlotte Simmons' is 680 pages.
+Whilst his novel 'I am Charlotte Simmons' was 680 pages.